-To help reverse this distressing trend, healthcare, policymaking and justice organisations around the world are working to raise awareness of the risks associated with opioid use and misuse.
-They're also putting strategies in place to combat it, and working to make clinically-proven medications that treat opioid use disorders and prevent deadly overdoses more widely available.
+To help reverse this distressing trend, health care, policymaking and justice organizations around the world are working to raise awareness of the risks associated with opioid use and misuse.
+They're also putting strategies in place to combat it - and working to make clinically proven medications to treat opioid use disorders and prevent deadly overdoses more widely available.

-Substance use disorders (including opioid addiction) are treatable.
-Approaches include a combination of abstinence, cognitive behavioural therapy (talk therapy) and self-help support, as well as medications for opioid use disorder.
-With access to the right level of care and support, people can achieve stabilisation, build resiliency and sustain recovery.
+Substance use disorders - including opioid addiction - are treatable.
+Approaches include a combination of abstinence, cognitive behavioral therapy (talk therapy) and self-help support, as well as medications for opioid use disorder.
+With access to the right level of care and support, people can achieve stabilization, build resiliency and sustain recovery.

-In addition, the medication naloxone can reverse the life-threatening effects of an opioid overdose.
+In addition, the medication Naxolone can reverse the life-threatening effects of an opioid overdose.
 It's considered easy to administer and is approved in many parts of the world for prescription and/or over-the-counter use.